 Cradle cap is essentially a form of seborrheic dermatitis, which is notorious for creating oily or crusty patches on the skin that may appear scaly.
 It typically isn’t painful, but the thick scales can be difficult to remove if not properly treated.
 Since this is just a simple skin condition, anyone, at any age, may be able to get it.

-While toddlers won’t be wearing cradles caps as infants would, there is still the chance that their sensitive skin could develop this condition.
+There is a chance that toddlers’ sensitive skin could develop this condition.
 The causes are many, but this condition is typically environmental or due in part to genetics.
 Read on to find out more about why children get this condition, how you can get rid of it, and what kind of treatment options and tools are available.

 Why Does My Two-Year-Old Have Cradle Cap?